-Recommended by the hotel Mount Popa is the first half of a full-day tour.
-Well recommended.
-The road to Mount Popa is, in itself, an attraction with arid countryside, scattered rural villages, passing locals, farms and buffalo.
+There are of course various options for a 2 day visit to Bagan, but we opted for the Mount Popa tour, as recommended by the hotel.
+And it was well recommended, as the road to Mount Popa is an attraction in itself, with arid countryside, scattered rural villages, passing locals, farms and buffalo.
 The first stop en route is at a palm tree farm where palm wine distillation and jaggery (palm sugar) is produced (check here for full palm wine distillation).
 Interesting stop-off with free breakfast boozing.
 Arriving to Mount Popa we stop for a photo op (as below) then forward to the base of the mountain for the trek to the top.
 Being somewhat lazy we stay at the lower tiers surrounded by Buddhist shrines and monkeys.
 We watch pilgrims and the rare slow moving Yeti monks begin their trek to the top (check here for full blog on Mount Popa).
 On the return journey we stop for a quick feed before drop off at the hotel for a siesta.

 Bagan Sunset Tour (2nd Half of Day Tour)

 The 2nd half of the day tour starts around 4pm and again visits the Bagan Archaeological Zone.
 By now we had flicked through maps and pamphlets and put together a quick to-do list for the driver to filling in the gaps from the previous day.
 After three temple visits we finish the tour at Shwe San Daw Pagoda where we find the temple rooftop already crammed with tourists waiting for sunset over Bagan.
 We climb to the top and join them, snap a few photos, then call it a night.

 Bagan to Mandalay